 I’m very intersted in doing this diet as well, but I’m on a fairly strict budget and in a state that does not allow the sale of raw milk.
 I would love to hear if this can be done on a budget and some ideas if pastured, grass-fed meat is hard to find. ~ Mary

-It took me a while to find good sources of grassfed meat too, and I do order some meat online (grassfed hotdogs and sustainably raised chicken).
-GAPS can be done on a budget, but that would be harder with ‘Intro GAPS’.
+The GAPS diet can be done on a budget, but that would be harder with ‘Intro GAPS’.
 ‘Full GAPS’, or what’s allowed on the full version of the diet allows beans and lentils, which can stretch grocery dollars well.
 I have a budget stretching lentil burger recipe if you are interested.
 On Intro GAPS most people find they eat so. much. food that it’s very hard to stay on a limited budget, but it is only temporary.
-For grassfed meat, I had good results independently contacting local producers that had their meat sold at our health food store, and ordering in bulk.
+For grass-fed meat, I had good results independently contacting local producers that had their meat sold at our health food store, and ordering in bulk.